mia-platform/documentation/docs/fast_data/real_time_updater/low_code_configuration.md

 ## Configuration files

 For the Automatic Real-Time Updater the `kafka_adapter`, `map_table` and `cast_function` variables are configured by the Mia-Platform console.
-However, it is fundamental to define the `erSchema.json` to describe the strategies path.
+However, it is fundamental to define the `erSchema.json` to describe the strategies' path.

 ### ER schema configuration